namezzy/leviapi-backend/README.md

 > this project platform for manageing and distributing api request
 >
 > by [Levi Blog](https://blog.withlevi.top)
+>
+>
+>
+# Project Description
+Provide API interfaces for developers to call the platform, based on Spring Boot back-end + React front-end full-stack microservice project.
+Administrators can access and publish interfaces, statistical analysis of the interface call situation; users can register and login and open the interface call privileges, browse interfaces, online Users can register, login and open interface calling privileges, browse interfaces, debug online, and also use the client SDK to easily call interfaces in the code.
+The front-end of the project is not complex, but focuses more on the back-end, including rich programming skills and architectural design level knowledge.

 ## Technologies utilized in the platform